living-room/service-js/readme.md

 Creates a room database that you can connect to over HTTP, socket.io, and osc!

-You can test it out by running `node server` after installing the dependencies with `yarn` or `npm install`
+You can test it out by running `node server` after installing the dependencies with `npm install`

 For motivations, context, and philosophy, check out https://github.com/jedahan/research